earthcubeprojects-chords/chords/dataout.md

 in a directory.
 The other formats directly return text, which can be easily ingested into programs.

-Fields after "?" are quallifier pairs, with each separated by "&".
-The qualifiers are optional, and are used to refine the data request.

-If time qualifiers are not specified, data for the curent day are returned.

 <table class="table table-striped">
   <thead>
     <tr>